Payop/payop-api-doc/Checkout/serverToServer.md

 Follow the link to see how [Create checkout transaction](../Transaction/createCheckoutTransaction.md)

-## Check transaction status and decide where to go
+## Check invoice status and decide where to go

-Follow the link to see how [Check transaction status and decide where to go](checkTransactionStatus.md)
+Follow the link to see how [Check invoice status and decide where to go](checkInvoiceStatus.md)

 ## Receive IPN